-2.When you pick up a shovel full of dog stool, cover it with a shovel full of carbon material.
-(Since the carbon: nitrogen ratio of dog stool is about 6:1—similar to chicken manure and much better than cow manure—you add about one scoop of carbon material to cover two scoops of stool.)
+2.When you pick up a shovel full of dog stool, cover it with a shovel full of carbon material like grass clippings.
+(Since the carbon: nitrogen ratio of dog stool is about 6:1—similar to chicken manure and much better than cow manure—you only need to add about one scoop of carbon material to cover two scoops of stool.)
 I have a friend who is a carpenter so I always have access to wood shavings; that is what I use.
 If you want to use grass clippings that is fine, and since they rot quickly they are even a better choice.

 3.Every few days (if you need a rigid schedule do it every Monday and Thursday) toss a shovel full of old compost on to the pile so that there will be beneficial bacteria to speed up the digestion.
 If you are starting out, just use dirt from your garden.
 If you have seen those other sites that tell you to buy a product and dump it on top of your compost, do not buy!
 Those "starter bacteria" are all found in dirt and you do not need to waste your money.

 4.Keep the pile moist; if you have fish add their water when you are cleaning out their tank.

 5.Optional: If you really want to produce high quality compost, add some worms.
 (This is called vermicomposting.)
 You will need to add fruit peelings and coffee grounds as an additional feed for the worms but they will also eat the dog stool.
 They will produce a high quality fertilizer.
 By the time the worms have consumed your dog stool compost you will have high quality humus that will contain no pathogens.
 There are many hubs available, including this one, and if you want to go this direction you really should read more.
 If you run into any that tell you not to use dog waste, they are wrong.
 They are repeating incorrect information.